mangelin/esmre/README.md

 # esmre for python 3.x

 This is a python 3.x compatible version of esmre python module.
-Original code is hosted on Google code: [https://code.google.com/archive/p/esmre!](https://code.google.com/archive/p/esmre).
+Original code is hosted on Google Code Archive: [https://code.google.com/archive/p/esmre](https://code.google.com/archive/p/esmre).

 This version was tested on Linux on python 2.7.13 and python 3.5.2.